-Sure enough, three actors drowned, one had his leg amputated, and almost a dozen others had broken bones and other injuries.
+Sure enough, three people drowned, one had his leg amputated, and almost a dozen others had broken bones and other injuries.
 Thirty-five ambulances were called in to treat the survivors — one of whom was a young John Wayne.

 Curtiz suffered no consequences for his negligent actions, nor did he provide compensation for any of those people or their next of kin.
 Thankfully, within a year, stunt safety regulations were written and implemented to prevent such a tragedy from occurring again.